FZU-SDN/NSP4/README.md

 ![1](http://images2015.cnblogs.com/blog/990007/201705/990007-20170531124619618-154243598.png)

-4、Input the information of topology on the interface, and click the button of **确定**, you will find the GUI of topology appear the browser.
+4、Input the information of topology on the interface, and click the button of **提交**, you will find the GUI of topology appear the browser.
 Then start up the mininet with P4 by the following command.

 ![2](http://images2015.cnblogs.com/blog/990007/201705/990007-20170531124620539-1327136931.png)